tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 The disk usage of `home` and `bigdata` can be monitored on the [Biocluster Dashboard](https://dashboard.bioinfo.ucr.edu/).

-## Queuing system
+## Queuing system: `Slurm`

-Biocluster uses Slurm as queuing and load balancing system.
+Biocluster uses `Slurm` as queuing and load balancing system.
 To control user traffic, any type of compute intensive jobs need to be submitted via the `sbatch` or `srun` (see below) to the computer nodes.
 Much more detailed information on this topic can be found on these sites: